tejaswinr13/options-scanner/README.md

 # Options Volume Scanner

-A comprehensive web-based tool to scan for unusual options activity using Yahoo Finance data, featuring real-time analysis with Greeks calculations.
+A comprehensive web-based tool to scan for unusual options activity using Yahoo Finance data, featuring real-time analysis with Greeks calculations and integrated visual analytics.

 ## Features